- Audit Services

 Record Retention & Data Security

 Space & Facilities

 Also See: Student Interactions – Parental Access and Privacy

-In order to assist University faculty, staff and students to navigate the rules and standards for protecting sensitive personal information, the Office of Audit, Compliance and Ethics serves as a central resource for privacy related issues and assists in the development of programs and practices to meet relevant privacy requirements and standards.
+In order to assist University faculty, staff and students to navigate the rules and standards for protecting sensitive personal information, the Office of Privacy Protection and Management (OPPM) serves as a central resource for privacy-related matters and assists in the development of programs and practices to meet relevant privacy requirements and standards.